zhengbinjava/lua-resty-core/lib/ngx/ssl/session.md

         -- for the best performance, we should avoid creating a closure -- dynamically here on the hot code path.
-Instead, we should -- put this function in one of our own Lua module files. this -- example is just for demonstrative purposes... local function save_it(premature, sess_id, sess)
+Instead, we should -- put this function in one of our own Lua module files. this -- example is just for demonstration purposes... local function save_it(premature, sess_id, sess)
             -- the user is supposed to implement the -- my_save_ssl_session_by_id Lua function used below.